April 2020 Jobs Report

 Employment and Unemployment

-The U-6 unemployment rate, a measure that also includes part-time and discouraged workers, held steady at 7.3 percent.
+The U-6 unemployment rate, a measure that also includes part-time and discouraged workers, rose 14.1 percentage points to 22.8% in April.

 Labor Force Participation

-The labor force participation rate, the share of people employed or looking for work, fell 0.2 percentage point to 62.8 percent.
+The labor force participation rate, the share of people employed or looking for work, fell 2.5 percentage points to 60.2%.

 Next Article Previous Article